 Occupied dwellings at end of period = (Base stock of dwellings + new construction – demolitions) * (occupancy rate).

 Using an average number of persons expected in each household, the housing unit model can also be used to determine the total projected population for each area.

 - The Household Formation model allocates the population into households, based on living arrangement propensities (i.e. the distribution of people of each age and sex across household types).

 The whole projection process can be summarised as follows:

-Step 4 – Expected dwelling construction from a number of project streams are brought together to determine total expected dwelling construction per area.
-(The four project streams are: broadhectare development; major redevelopment sites; major urban renewal precincts; dispersed infill development.)
+Step 4 – Expected dwelling construction from a number of project streams are brought together to determine total expected dwelling construction for each local area (SA2).
+The four project streams are: broadhectare development; major redevelopment sites; major urban renewal precincts; dispersed infill development.

-Step 5 - The Housing Unit model uses the projected dwellings by small geographical area and by applying an expected average household size infers the total population in each small area.
+Step 5 - The Housing Unit model uses the projected number of additional dwellings by small geographical area and applies to each an expected average household size depending on the type of dwelling constructed (separate houses, semi-detached and townhouses, apartments).
+The resulting additional population is added to the previous year’s population to determine the total population in each small area.